10 signs and symptoms of PCOS

 As many as 70% of women with PCOS have insulin resistance [4].

-Insulin resistance means that the cells in the body are resistant to the effect of normal insulin levels.
-To compensate, the pancreas produces more insulin to keep blood sugar normal.
-This raised level of insulin may be one of the reasons why PCOS develops.
+Insulin resistance means that the cells in the body are resistant to the effects of insulin.
+To compensate, the pancreas produces more insulin to maintain a normal blood sugar level.

 If you are not ovulating regularly due to PCOS, then it will take you longer to conceive.
 If you are not ovulating at all, it will not be possible to become pregnant without treatment.

-Acanthosis nigricans is the name given to dry, dark patches of skin that usually appear on the neck, groin, or under your arm.
-And is more common in people with darker skin.
+Acanthosis nigricans is when dark velvety patches of skin show up on your neck, groin, or under your arm.
+It's more common in people with darker skin.

-Acanthosis can help identify whether someone with PCOS has an increased risk for type 2 diabetes mellitus [7].
-Acanthosis can be down to an increased BMI and irregular insulin levels.
+Acanthosis nigricans can help identify whether someone with PCOS has an increased risk for type 2 diabetes mellitus [6].
+Acanthosis nigricans may be due to an increased BMI and irregular insulin levels.

 Treatment for acanthosis nigricans is through a combination of lifestyle changes and medication to balance your hormones and insulin levels.